dlewisdoyle/dlewisdoyle.github.io/index.md

 Connecting to the ownCloud Server from a Desktop or Mobile Client
 -----------------------------------------------------------------
-The ownCloud Desktop Sync Client enables you to connect to *your own* private ownCloud Server.
-Changes you make to the files on one computer update those files on your other devices. ownCloud makes it possible to have your latest files with you wherever you are.
+The ownCloud Desktop Sync Client enables you to connect to *your own private ownCloud Server*.
+Changes you make to files on your desktop computer can be replicated to those files on your other devices. ownCloud makes it possible to have your latest files with you wherever you are.

 **Desktop System Requirements**